Flag Bott manifolds and the toric closure of a generic orbit associated to a generalized Bott manifold: Generalized Bott manifolds and the associated flag Bott manifolds

 Hence, we conclude that given a generalized Bott manifold $B_{j-1}$, the collection of integers

 determines $B_j$.

-In general, a projectivization of the sum of holomorphic line bundles over a toric variety is again a toric variety, see \cite[Section 7.3]{CLS11}.
-Hence, so is a generalized Bott manifold $B_m$.
+In general, a projectivization of the sum of holomorphic line bundles over a toric variety is again a toric variety (see \cite[Section 7.3]{CLS11}).\footnote{Note that \cite{CLS11} uses a different convention to construct iterated projective bundles.
+They put the trivial line bundle on the first, but we put it on the last when we sum up line bundles in the definition of generalized Bott manifolds.} Hence, so is a generalized Bott manifold $B_m$.
 To describe the fan of $B_m$, we prepare the following matrix $\Lambda$ of size $n \times m$;

 where we denote by $\mathbf{0}$, $\mathbf{1}$ and $\mathbf{a}^{j}_{\ell}$ the following vectors respectively:

 Next, we define a set of vectors $\mathcal{U}:=\{u_{k_j}^j \mid 1\leq j\leq m,~ 1\leq k_j \leq n_j+1\}$ by